meszaros-lajos-gyorgy/arx-mod-unshittify/README.md

 - improved english tutorial text for prying the bars open in the player's cell
 - improved english tutorial text for combat by highlighting the importance of holding down the mouse button to deal more damage
 - improved english instructions for breaking the floor grate after escaping from the cell
+- improved english tutorial text on stealing needs 51 points, 50 is not enough (source: https://www.reddit.com/r/ArxFatalis/comments/1dn0rgl/how_i_can_steal/)

 ### Audio